Emmalyn-Chasse/Emmalyn-Chasse/README.md

 🔭 I’m currently working on my bachelor's in Media Arts and Design, concentrating on Digital Video and Cinema at JMU

+🌱 I’m interested in photography, videography, and editing, I have skills and experience in communication, social media management, and film.

 💬 Reach out at my [Linkedin](https://www.linkedin.com/in/emmalyn-chasse-262068351/)
 <!--
 **Emmalyn-Chasse/Emmalyn-Chasse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.